bhauman/figwheel-main/docs/quick_start.md

 > to create and load Clojure files, everything is the same as above
 > except Clojure files end with `.clj`

-## Working with code more interactively
+## Starting the REPL already intialized with your code

-Sometimes you want to start the REPL with some code already compiled and loaded.
+While it is perfectly valid to `require` the code you need at the REPL, most of the time you will want to work on something specific.
+It is very valuable to start a REPL with the code you intend to use or work on already loaded.

 You can accomplish this by using the following command: